UX Design & Product Case Studies

 Summary

-- Problem: Learners had no way to pay in-app, relying on manual and unscalable payment methods.
+- Problem: Learners had no in-app payment option, relying on manual, unscalable payment methods.

 - Goal: Create a simple, reliable in-app payment flow for learners.